PixoDev/react-arch/README.md

 # React Arch

-A VScode extension to generate React components from snippets based on React classes or React functions with tests.
+A VScode extension to generate React components from snippets based on React classes or React functions with their tests.

-You can create your own snippets, see the custom snippets section.

 ### Usage